BenKohn2004/Saber_Box/README.md

 Go to dropdown menu Runtime > Run All

 Following the Prompt authorize access to your Google Drive and Paste the code into the Box.
 This will give the notebook access to the required files and creates folders for the fencing clip data.

+The touch determination is displayed at the bottom of the Notebook.